 Have you got questions about the Patient Advice and Support Service?
 The Frequently Asked Questions below might help.

-Any treatment provided by the NHS in Scotland.
+Any treatment, or failure to provide treatment by the NHS in Scotland.

 You can find your local Citizens Advice Bureau by entering your postcode in the bureau finder.